PHILADELPHIA REFLECTIONS

 Thatcher Longstreth's

 Philadelphia will have local elections in early November, 2003, electing a mayor and city council.
 No doubt we can anticipate the Inquirer will have an editorial one or two days earlier, stating the preferences of that newspaper in the election.
 Between now and then, there might be a few articles in the news section describing some antics of one candidate or the other, desperately trying to get some news attention.
 If the candidates are particularly desperate, there may be a lawsuit filed about something or other, which will quietly disappear from sight a few days after the election.
-But the public is smart, and will ignore any lurid stories in the month before an election.
-The day after election there will be a headline telling the world who won and in which districts.
+But the public is smart and will ignore any lurid stories in the month before an election.
+The day after the election there will be a headline telling the world who won and in which districts.
 After that, business as usual.
 Perhaps the whole thing is business as usual.

 So, it is of some interest for us politically non-involved people to overhear how a real insider politician recently described this election.
 For all I know, there isn't a word of truth to it, but at least we all can momentarily share in the corridor gossip of the courthouse gang.
 Nobody said that corridor gossip had to be true.
 My pol friend rattled on like this: